Gorarth/UltimateGeneralKnowledgeQuiz/README.md

 1. #### Highscores

-    - I could implement a highscore feature, which could either save to the users device or a global scale.
+    - The website could have a highscore feature, which could either save to the users device or a global scale.
 This option could also compare scores among friends if a feature for creating an account was added, see below.

     - Adding in a timer, to see who completes the quiz in the fastest time would be a second way to see who is top dog.
 Who can get all 10 right the fastest?